PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2019-07-17-Cpp-build-time-reduction-pt-2-templates.md

 This might not be of much use for your day-to-day work.
 It will come in handy in just a second.

 ## What is wrong with templates, again?
 Templates are wonderful, but in my honest opinion they can impact the build time when used carelessly.
-Each translation unit that makes use of given template must have a full access to it\`s definition in order to instantiate it (either implicitly or explicitly).
+Each translation unit that makes use of given template must have a full access to it\`s definition in order to use it\`s output for given argument list - as  it *always* has to instantiate it (either implicitly or explicitly).
 Thus, there is a great opportunity for doing redundant work - `mySizeof` might\`ve been cheap to instantiate, but in case of more sophisticated templates it can take quite some time.
 Since the instantiated functions are weak symbols, N - 1 out of N instantiations for given argument set that's instantiated N times in your whole project should get removed by any decent linker.
 Congratulations, you have just spent 3 minutes doing nothing but template instantiations.

 The previous paragraph has one blatant lie in it.
 I wonder whether you've spotted it.

 ### The cake...
+Here's the aforementioned lie.
 In some cases the compiler does not need to know the template definition in order to use it.
 To be precise, the instantiation step can be skipped for N - 1 out of N instantiations for given template argument set.
 Let's look at how the "vanilla" (non-template) functions are used (usually):
 1. There is a function **declaration** in header file.
 ```cpp